 Break the Mold, Incorporated is a fully-licensed, 501(c)(3), tax-exempt, nonprofit organization.

-Bring Jesus to incarcerated men.
+Bring Jesus to prisoners through basketball.

 Use the mutual love of basketball as the common ground to share the gospel of Jesus Christ with prison inmates and help them become productive, successful members of society.

 "For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I WAS IN PRISON AND YOU CAME TO VISIT ME."

 I’ve been so incredibly blessed in my life.
 Blessings like a healthy body, great parents, and a safe home and neighborhood to grow up in.
 I didn't earn these blessings.
 They were simply given to me by God.
 Luke 12:48 "...to whom much is given, much is required."

 In the spring of 2014 I was asked to join a group of guys going to a prison to play an exhibition basketball game against inmates.
 I was shocked at what I saw behind those steel doors.
 There were hundreds of inmates, the gymnasium packed, standing room only, an electric atmosphere...just for a basketball game?